tim-shand/www-tshand-com/src/content/page/about/index.md

 ## Who am I?

-An avid IT professional and enthusiast, currently working as a Systems Engineer with a local MSP.
+An avid IT professional and tech enthusiast, with over a decade of industry experience.

 It was MS-DOS where I found my love for computers.
 As a kid, my Dad would bring home old PCs from his work for me to mess about with.
 Countless re-installs and upgrades soon followed.

-Now, with over a decade of experience in engineering and support roles, I have decided to focus my career ambitions towards DevOps, Cloud Platforms and development.
-This site, and future blog posts will serve as a way for me to document my learning journey, and hopefully provide some value for others along the way.
+I have decided to focus my career ambitions towards DevOps, Cloud Platforms and development.
+This site, and future blog posts will serve as a way for me to document my continuous learning journey, and hopefully provide some value for others along the way.

-I really enjoy working with automation, monitoring platforms, and getting stuck into some juicy code.
+I enjoy working with automation, monitoring platforms, and solving problems with code.
 It's a real blessing when your profession can also be your hobby.

 ---